chzappsinc/chzos/README.md

 # chzOS [PAID LIBRARY]
 ### Current sale : 894 os and 450000+ Database
+## All datas are saved based on Q system, All datas are saved well

 Specially made for shared hosting for fast serving

 ### Info [Working servers]